dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format-00.md

     * There are two distinct types of packets that are considered "malformed".
 These are packets which can be decoded sufficiently to allow matching with a corresponding query or response ("partially malformed"), and those that cannot ("completely malformed").
-      To be matched, it must be possible to decode the Primary ID (see (#primary-id)), and, if the DNS message is a query, the Secondary ID
+      To be matched, it must be possible to decode the Primary ID (see (#primary-id)), and, if present, the Secondary ID (see (#secondary-id)).
-      (see (#secondary-id)).
 In other words, it must be possible to decode the IP source and destination addresses, the UDP or
-      TCP source and destination ports, the DNS header ID, the DNS header flags/opcode/rcode fields, and, if the DNS message is a query, the entire DNS header and the first question section entry, which implies that in a DNS query QDCOUNT must be at least 1 or the packet is completely malformed.
+      TCP source and destination ports, the DNS header ID, the DNS header flags/opcode/rcode fields, QDCOUNT, and, if QDCOUNT is non-zero, the entire DNS header and the first question section entry.
+If these cannot be decoded, the packet is completely malformed.

     * When processing a partially malformed DNS message, the generated Q/R data item must be populated with the information in the Primary ID, the Secondary ID (if relevant) and the packet timestamp.
 All other fields in the Q/R data item are